Professor Don Webber

 Don’s research focuses on two main areas:

-1. Productivity and economic growth as understood under the two-dimensional perspective – i.e., economic growth and productivity figures measure the change in the financial value of output created and not the ratio of physical inputs to physical outputs.
-Thus, productivity and growth – as measured in terms of GVA or GDP – may have little to do with productivity efficiency, productive effectiveness, or technology.
+1. Productivity and economic growth as understood under the two-dimensional perspective – i.e. economic growth and productivity figures measure the change in the financial value of output created and not the ratio of physical inputs to physical outputs (see Don's paper with Gissell Huaccha below).
+Research is needed to explore the extent that productivity and growth – as measured in terms of GVA or GDP – are related to productivity efficiency, productive effectiveness, or technology.
+The standard view of productivity and growth is that this is of course the case, but the two-dimensional perspective strongly questions how much of this is true.
+Instead, market power, persuasive advertising, and in particular demand management techniques may be the dominant determining forces driving growth and productivity.

-2. The academic research ecosystem – i.e., how universities and the people within and outside of them enable, enhance, relegate, constrain, or belittle, etc. each other’s academic research activities and the prominence of their findings.
+2. The academic research ecosystem – i.e. how universities and the people within and outside of them enable, enhance, constrain, or belittle, etc. each other’s academic research activities and the prominence of their findings.
+This has huge implications for our ability to produce research output for the benefit of society and the measured performance of academic researchers.

-Both of these research areas are novel and have the potential to change the way we look at the economy and our ability to create new knowledge to the benefit to society.
+Both of these research areas are novel and have the potential to change the way we look at the economy and our ability to create new knowledge.

 Don has written over 100 academic peer-reviewed articles and led or collaborated on £2.3m of externally funded research.
 His work has been discussed at the United Nation's International Labor Organization (ILO) in Geneva, the Central Bank of Nigeria, the Welsh Government and elsewhere.